loafey/master-thesis/Thesis/Last_todo.md

       expression, Function call, ...
   29.
 30. 4.4.
 Language ABI
-  *FIXED* 31.
-Product type: "⟦𝐴⟧M 1. ∞"?? ∞ = inf is not in ℕ=Nat.
+  31. Product type: "⟦𝐴⟧M 1. ∞"?? ∞ = inf is not in ℕ=Nat.
 And also, if you
-      mean Nat1. = Nat `union` {inf}, then (forall x. x 1. inf = inf) which means that any rule involving "1. inf" should be simplified.
-Similarly with "Word 1. inf" later.
+      mean Nat1. = Nat `union` {inf}, then (forall x. x + inf = inf) which means that any rule involving "+ inf" should be simplified.
+Similarly with "Word + inf" later.
-  32. From page 35 (later on) it looks like intend to keep track of the fact that "n 1. inf" is in the interval [n,inf).
+  32. From page 35 (later on) it looks like intend to keep track of the fact that "n + inf" is in the interval [n,inf).
 If that is what you intend, you need to adapt your type (from Nat, or Nat1.) accordingly (to an interval, or an expression type in one unknown called inf, or ...).
 *FIXED* 33.
 5.1.1: